Chinese Lantern Festival 2025

 Origin and Development of Chinese Lantern Festival

-During the Song Dynasty (AD960-1279), along with the carnival every year, officers also sent red envelopes, all of the dignitaries and ordinary people enjoyed the night of the festival.
-Some people created lanterns with a horror theme; the judiciary at that time made laws universally understood through the picture stories on the lanterns and by implementing displays of punishment.
-The festival developed into the liveliest carnival lasting five days.
-A drink was prepared for every participant, as the imperial court encouraged people to take part in the festivities.
-As well as this, the upsurge of guessing lantern riddles, the riddles pasted on the colorful lanterns, people would win a gift if they guessed the right answer.
+During the Song Dynasty (AD960 - 1279), along with the annual carnival, officers also sent red envelopes, and all the dignitaries and ordinary people enjoyed the night of the festival.
+Some people created lanterns with a horror theme; the judiciary at that time made laws universally understood through the picture stories on the lanterns and by demonstrating punishments.
+The festival became a notable five-day carnival with a special drink.
+The imperial court promoted public involvement, making it a very joyous and inclusive event.
+As well as this, there was an upsurge of guessing lantern riddles.
+The riddles were pasted on the colorful lanterns, and people would win a gift if they guessed the right answer.

 During the Yuan Dynasty (AD1271-1368), most of the traditional festivals were canceled because the ruler was Mongolian, not Han.
 The Lantern Festival hence became not so important.